zackdui/CT-generative-pred/README.md

 pip install -e .
 ```

+### Note: All the modules are importable from CTFM.data/models/utils

 ## Loading Data

 In docs process.md will give the full overview of the data loading process.
 Here is a brief summary of the process and parquet files used for loading data.